andreyorst/grscheme/README.md

 language, that will not affect the existing abilities but rather make those more usable.
 The road-map is as follows:

-1. [ ] More general tree implementation.
+1. [x] More general tree implementation.
 Probably remove pairs, because those are actually not really needed.
 We can deal with variadic arguments without the dot.
 The dot really doesn't fit current internal data structure.
-2. [ ] Iterative tree traversal.
+2. [ ] (Partly done) Iterative tree traversal.
 Because currently all tree traversal is recursive, and even more, mutual recursive, algorithm must be changed to at least tail recursive, which then can be turned to iterative form using trampolines.
 If iterative tree traversal is possible it should be preferred.
-3. [ ] Support for tail call elimination via graph reduction.
+3. [x] Support for tail call elimination via graph reduction.
 Currently no tail call optimization happens when recursive procedure is evaluated.
 Though there's no stack in current implementation, the amount of memory grows up.
 So even if **2.** will be lifted we'll still have memory problem.